What to Expect in Menopause

 Medications can help you lose weight, especially when coupled with a diet and exercise regimen.
 However, the additional weight loss is often modest (10 pounds), tends to level off after six months, and rebounds when the medications are discontinued.
 You must change to a healthier diet and exercise to maintain weight loss over the long run.
 Prescription medications are only indicated in severely obese patients with a BMI of 30 or above (or 27 and above if there are additional obesity related conditions such as diabetes).

 The first class of medications that can be used for weight loss are appetite-suppressant medications, which promote weight loss by decreasing appetite or increasing the feeling of being full.
-Medications in this class include phentermine, phendimetrazine, and diethylpropion, and lorcaserin (Belviq), a newcomer approved by the FDA in June of 2012.
+Medications in this class include phentermine, phendimetrazine, and diethylpropion, and lorcaserin (Belviq).
 There are a myriad of side effects that may appear with the use of appetite-suppressant medications.
 Most of the side effects are mild and usually improve with continued use.
 They cannot be used in people with certain medical conditions and serious (even fatal) outcomes have been reported.
 It is important that these medications be prescribed only by physicians with a thorough understanding of their potential adverse effects.
 Medications in this class should generally be used for several weeks, or several months at most.
 They are not intended for long-term use.

 There are additional medications normally used to treat other conditions but used off-label, in other words, without FDA approval for weight loss, including buproprion (antidepressant), topiramate and zonisamide (anti-seizure), and metformin (diabetes).
 Once again, they should only be used in situations where their benefit clearly outweighs the risk.
 No medication prescribed for weight loss should be used in a patient who is mildly or moderately overweight.